Step Children And Your Will

 English Law states that, for inheritance purposes, the definition of “children” is different from “step-children”.
 In essence, unless you’ve adopted them, your step-children have no legal right to an inheritance from you; whether you die with or without a Will.
 So, if you want to leave your step-children any part of your estate at all, you are going to need to name them in your Will.

-Step-children are the children of your partner or spouse, that you haven’t adopted.
+In a blended family, step-children are the children of your partner or spouse that you haven’t adopted.
 If you have adopted them, they are legally your children, with the same legal connections to you as children born to you, what are known as biological children.

 There is no law that requires you to leave any part of your estate to any of your children or step-children and there is no legal tie between you and your step-children.
 In effect, your legal relationship to your step-children is equivalent to someone with no familial relation.
 So in terms of Will making, you have no obligation to leave anything to your step-children.